microsoft/vscode-docs/release-notes/latest.md

 The Light and Dark themes have been in the center of attention recently as colors were added and removed again.
 More colors became visible with the switch to TextMate tokenizers in November.
 In December, we decided to remove some of the newly added colors again in order to stay compatible with the classic Visual Studio Light and Dark themes.

-From the feedback in [1270](https://github.com/Microsoft/vscode/issues/1270), [1470](https://github.com/Microsoft/vscode/issues/1470), and other issues, we learned that there are fans of both the classic Visual Studio Light and Dark themes as well as the more colorful versions.
-So for the January release, we decided to bring the colors back with two new additional built-in themes: 'Dark+' and 'Light+'.
+From the feedback in GitHub issues [1270](https://github.com/Microsoft/vscode/issues/1270), [1470](https://github.com/Microsoft/vscode/issues/1470), and others, we learned that there are fans of both the classic Visual Studio Light and Dark themes as well as the more colorful versions.
+So for the January release, we decided to bring the colors back with two new additional built-in themes: 'Light+' and 'Dark+'.
 If you installed the theme preview as an extension, you can now uninstall these again.

 In addition to the 4 major colors in the Visual Studio themes (comments, strings, numbers and keywords), the 'plus' themes add colors for: